Tess600/ImPROMPTu/README.md

 ### The Elements Explained
 #### 1. P = PERSONA
 P - stands for the bot's persona or personality.
-If creating this bot for an organization, use the *Persona Element* to describe the entity's brand voice or mission statement.
+Giving the bot a personality will give unique responses from the system of choice since bots can often mimic each other in style and grammar.
+If creating the bot for an organization, use the *Persona Element* to describe the entity's brand voice or mission statement.
+Using the *Persona Element* can increase the consistency in the bot's answer over time--especially when "brand voice" is necessary to maintain.
+Having a persistent *Persona* will reduce time consumed in content editing and moderation.

 ###### BASIC IDENTITY
 ##### *Sample Text 1a*